 The project aims to raise the profile and importance of foreign languages and cultural knowledge in development and to produce practical outputs which are of use to the NGO sector, language practitioners, and academics in International Relations, Development Studies, and languages and translation research.

 The Listening Zones of NGOs is designed as an active partnership between academic disciplines and practitioners and aims to increase collaboration and discussion between these groups.
 Workshops, seminars, and an international conference will be organised to discuss results of the project, present suggestions and receive feedback.
-Updates on these events will be posted under News and events below.
+Updates on these events will be posted under below.

 The Listening Zones project brings together researchers from different backgrounds, creating an interdisciplinary research environment.